joellord/auth0-ably/README.md

 # Auth0 Ably demo
 A very simple application that uses Auth0 to protect a route to generate authorization tokens for Ably.
 In addition to protecting the route, we are also using an ID token to get information about the connected user.

+## Live Demo
+You can check out the live demo using Webtask and a static file host at [Auth0-Playground/Ably](https://auth0-playground.com/ably/#)

 # Setup

 Start by adding your Auth0 configurations in `/front/config.js` and `/api/config.js`.